agrawal-khushboo/Multi-object-detection/Readme.md

 * Hayk Hovhannisyan- hhovhann@ucsd.edu

 ## Objective
-In the following project, we aim to implement the YOLOv2 algorithm for the multi-opject detection on the images
+In the following project, we aim to implement the YOLOv2 algorithm for the multi-object detection on the images

 ## Dataset
 In order to run the code in this repository, you will need to install the following dependencies: